 How to Change DNS Addresses on Windows PC

-Changing DNS on Windows operating systems is very easy.
-You only need to do this by setting up the network adapter to which you connected to the Internet.
+It is very easy to change these addresses in the Windows 10 operating system.
+You only need to do this by setting the network adapter to which you are connected to the Internet.

-To change DNS addresses on your computer, follow the steps below in order.
+To do this, follow the steps below in order.

 On the Windows 10 desktop, right-click the WiFi icon, and then click Network and Sharing Center.